BerserkerDotNet/BlazorBootstrap.Modal/README.md

     ```
     where the first parameter is title of the modal window and second is a list of parameters to pass to the modal class.

-    For more example refer to the `Blazor.Bootstrap.Modal.Samples` project.
+    For more example refer to the `BlazorBootstrap.Modal.Samples` project.